DarttGoblin/Dermalyze/README.md

 Title: Automated Skin Cancer Detection Using Dermoscopic Images. 🔬<br><br>
-Description:
-	This project focuses on developing a deep learning model for automated skin cancer detection using dermoscopic images.
-By utilizing large, publicly available datasets like the ISIC Archive and HAM10000, the model will classify skin lesions into categories such as melanoma, basal cell carcinoma, and benign lesions.
-Advanced deep learning techniques, including transfer learning, data augmentation, and ensemble learning, will be employed to enhance accuracy and generalization.
-The final solution will be integrated into a user-friendly web interface, allowing users to upload images and receive diagnostic predictions.
-This tool aims to support dermatologists in making faster and more accurate assessments, particularly in resource-limited settings, ultimately contributing to early detection and improved patient outcomes.
+Description:<br>
+Dermalyze is an intelligent, deep learning-based system designed to assist in the early detection of skin cancer through image analysis.
+By combining a convolutional neural network with patient metadata—including age, sex, and lesion localization—Dermalyze performs multi-class classification of skin lesions into categories such as melanoma, basal cell carcinoma, and actinic keratoses.
+Users can upload a dermoscopic image via a web interface, enter relevant patient details, and receive a real-time prediction along with confidence scores.
+The backend model is built using TensorFlow and served through a Flask API, while the frontend offers a clean, user-friendly interface.
+Dermalyze aims to support dermatologists and general practitioners by improving diagnostic accuracy, especially in resource-limited or remote settings.